assylbeeeek/FInal_exam_CS2118/README.md

 64 bytes from arn09s22-in-f14.1e100.net (142.250.74.46): icmp_seq=4 ttl=56 time=179ms\
 Overall, people use proxy servers because it offers several benefits, such as: security, privacy and access to restricted content.
 ## Task 3 codes
-1) Linux distributions have modprobe, insmod and depmod commands for working with module packages.
-Loading them with:\
+1) Loading modprobe, insmod and depmod distributions for working with module packages with:\
 aika@aika-virtual-machine:$ sudo apt-get install build-essential kmod\
 Сheck which modules are loaded into the kernel via:\
 aika@aika-virtual-machine:$ sudo lsmod\